abimansyah/calculatrip/API-doc user.md

 }
 OR
 {
-  "message": "username must be unique"
+  "message": "Username must be unique"
 }
 OR
 {
-  "message": "username can not contain symbols"
+  "message": "Username can not contain symbols"
 }
 OR
 {
-  "message": "username must have more than 6 characters" }
+  "message": "Username must have more than 6 characters" }
 OR
 {
-  "message": "username is required"
+  "message": "Username is required"
 }
 OR
 {